Ch1Ku0/tocolo/README.md

 &ensp; &ensp; 3.
 Similarity Calculation: Compute the similarity between the review and each method-level snippet in the recalled files.
 The similarity scores are used to produce the final method-level localization results.

+### Data & Code File Descriptions

+`data`: Contains datasets required for fine-tuning and inference.

+project_name_train.json: Used for fine-tuning the model.

+project_name_valid.json: Used for validation during fine-tuning.

+project_name_test.json: Used for inference.

+`code_file_description`: Contains LLM-generated descriptions for code files.

+The datasets and code file descriptions can be downloaded from https://pan.baidu.com/s/1YCTGFSmmHWrLUDZkDedB5w password: pzdj